PrimeInnovators/ChemConnect_Prototype/README.md

 **CheckPoint1 Commit TimeStamp** 2:11 p.m. **Progress** - We are working on backend today and are like changing the website from static to more dynamic functionality

+**CheckPoint2 Commit TimeStamp** 4:02 p.m. **Progress** - We are now completing all the backend setup with our updated files and flow and working on the deployment process we would complete it soon

 # FEATURES
 🌐 ChemConnect (Prototype) – Website Features Overview